NEOGENOMICS INVESTOR ALERT

 Securities Litigation Partner James (Josh) Wilson Encourages Investors Who Suffered Losses Exceeding $100,000 In NeoGenomics To Contact Him Directly To Discuss Their Options

 NEW YORK, Dec.
-19, 2022 /PRNewswire/ -- Faruqi & Faruqi, LLP, a leading national securities law firm, is investigating potential claims against NeoGenomics, Inc ("NeoGenomics" or the "Company") (NASDAQ: NEO) and reminds investors of the February 6, 2023 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.
+26, 2022 /PRNewswire/ -- Faruqi & Faruqi, LLP, a leading national securities law firm, is investigating potential claims against NeoGenomics, Inc. ("NeoGenomics" or the "Company") (NASDAQ: NEO) and reminds investors of the February 6, 2023 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.

 If you suffered losses exceeding $100,000 investing in NeoGenomics stock or options between February 27, 2020 and April 26, 2022 and would like to discuss your legal rights, call Faruqi & Faruqi partner Josh Wilson directly at 877-247-4292 or 212-983-9330 (Ext.
 1310).
 You may also click here for additional information: www.faruqilaw.com/NEO.